 Join MOFAD in partnership with The Greene Space for a virtual exploration of the Aichi prefecture.
 Led by food writer, photographer and Aichi food ambassador Michael Harlan Turkell, we’ll learn about this region’s unique history and culinary traditions with host of Japan Eats Akiko Katayama and Chef Sachie Nomura.
 We’ll also get a lesson in Japanese craftsmanship from master bladesmith Murray Carter who studied in Japan under the apprenticeship of Sensei Yasuyuki Sakemoto, whose family custom forged samurai swords for some of Japan’s prominent feudal lords.
 The event will also feature, Headmaster, Classical Japanese Dance, Nishikawa Company, Kazumaza Nishikawa.

 As part of the evening, Chef Sachie Nomura will teach us how to make one of her favorite traditional dishes from Aichi, Miso Katsu.

 As part of your ticket, you have the option of ordering a specialty box of Aichi ingredients including red hatcho miso, white soy sauce and premium matcha.
 The miso and soy sauce will both be used in Chef Nomura’s demo and will be delivered in time for the program.
 PREMIUM TICKETS, WHICH INCLUDE THE AICHI INGREDIENT BOX, ARE SOLD OUT BUT REGULAR TICKETS ARE STILL AVAILABLE.

-The Aichi Ingredient box must be ordered by March 4th and includes:
+The Aichi Ingredient box includes: